 As you can see, there is a lot of information that needs to be gathered.
 Note that if there are any conditions included in the agreement of purchase and sale, they need to be drafted to meet the intentions of the buyer and seller.
 Further, the conditions also need to be addressed once they are satisfied by signing further documents/ schedules.

 VRS Law is a real estate law firm serving Kitchener, Waterloo, Cambridge, Guelph, and other areas west of the GTA.
 We offer assistance in buying, selling, refinancing along with other practice areas.
-If you have any questions for a real estate lawyer in Kitchener, give us a call !Read More
+If you have any questions about real estate lawyer Kitchener, give us a call!Read More

 Disclaimer: Please note that opinions and information herein (and elsewhere on this website) is general information and is not to be considered legal advice.
 Please contact a Kitchener real estate lawyer for advice in relation to your specific scenario.